piranha/solovyov.net/src/en/2017/server-side-rendering.md

 [article]: https://medium.com/engikasta/server-side-rendering-b5b11dfe2400

-MK (I'm going to use this as an abbreviation for modnakasta.ua) is a single page application right now, which uses React internally and is written in ClojureScript.
+modnakasta.ua is a single page application right now, which uses React internally and is written in ClojureScript.
 But we care about Google and people experience, which means we certainly care about server-side rendering.

 # Ancientry